hadley/adv-r/dsl.md

   All tags should get `class` and `id` attributes.

+* Currently the html doesn't look terribly pretty, and it's hard to see the structure.
+How could you adapt `tag()` to do be indenting and formatting?

 ## Latex

 The next DSL we're going to tackle will convert R expression into their latex math equivalents.
 (This is a bit like `?plotmath`, but for text instead of plots.)
 Latex is the lingua franca of mathematicians and statisticians: whenever you want to describe an equation in text (e.g. in an email) you write it as a latex equation.
 Many reports are produced from R using latex, so it might be useful to facilitate the automate conversion from mathematical expressions from one language to the other.

-This math expression DSL will be more complicated than the HTML dsl, because not only do we need to convert functions, but we also need to convert symbols.
+This math expression DSL will be more complicated than the HTML DSL, because not only do we need to convert functions, but we also need to convert symbols.
 We'll also create a "default" conversion, so that functions we don't know how to convert get a standard fallback.
 Like the HTML dsl, we'll also write functionals to make it easier to generate the translators.

 Before we begin, let's quickly cover how formulas are expressed in latex.